About HABS, HAER, HALS and CEQA (HABS-Like)

 An in-house darkroom can improve turn-around times and keeps the negatives from being shipped off-site for developing and printing, but since June 2015, HABS guidelines have allowed for "Digital Print Cards.”

 The resource is still photographed on large-format film and the film processed and archivally washed as before.
-Then, instead of being contact printed in a wet darkroom, the negative is scanned and printed on a digital pigment printer using archival inks.
+Then, instead of being contact-printed in a wet darkroom, the negative is scanned and printed on a digital pigment printer using archival inks.
 This generally does not save time, but it allows photographers without darkrooms to make H3 prints.
 "HABS Digital Print Cards" may also be a less time consuming way to make large numbers of printed copies for numerous museums and libraries.

 DOES A SITE NEED TO BE ON THE NATIONAL REGISTER TO BE INCLUDED IN HABS?

-In order to facilitate the creation meaningful mitigations that are both a public benefit and contain all the information needed for a comprehensive scope, we created some suggested text for a typical HABS/HAER/HALS mitigation as you might find in an EIR or EIS.
+In order for a documentation to be meaningful and truly counterbalance an adverse impact it needs to be useful and available.
+In order to implement meaningful mitigations that are both a public benefit and contain all the information needed for a comprehensive scope, we created some suggested text for a typical HABS/HAER/HALS mitigation as you might find in an EIR or EIS.
 It is linked here as a PDF, or search the web for "CULTURAL HABS PHOTO MITIGATION."
+PDF > DOCUMENTATION MITIGATION SAMPLE TEXT

 • • • •

-STEPHEN SCHAFER ©2022
+STEPHEN SCHAFER ©2023

 •